lazymaniac/nvim-ide/README.md

 - better LSP config for java
 - configuration for edgy.nvim
 - code cleanup
-- script installing all the required dependencies for OpenSuse in wsl
+- script installing all the required dependencies for OpenSUSE in WSL

 ### Introduction